-Dr. Lapuerta is a Houston breast augmentation surgeon who has provided countless women, in the greater Houston, Katy and Pearland areas, with fuller, shapelier breasts.
-Augmentation mammaplasty surgery which ranks as the most common and most popular cosmetic surgery procedure in the U.S. uses saline or silicone implants to increase the size and shape of the breasts.
+Dr. Leo Lapuerta is a Houston breast augmentation surgeon who has provided countless women in the greater Houston, Katy, and Pearland areas with fuller, shapelier breasts.
+Breast augmentation surgery, which ranks as the most common and most popular cosmetic surgery procedure in the U.S., uses saline or silicone implants to increase the size and shape of the breasts.
 Dr. Lapuerta will provide a thorough assessment and determine the best surgical technique to use to garner the best results.
-This includes whether to use saline or silicone, where to place the implant, and the best incision approach to take.
+This includes whether to use saline or silicone implants, where to place the implant, and the best incision approach to take.
 He will also determine if a lift will be necessary in order to create the best outcome.

 SALINE BREAST IMPLANTS

 Saline breast implants are filled with a sterile saltwater solution and offer no risk to the patient in terms of extracapsular spread or silicone leakage.
 Saline implants are appealing to many because they generally cost less than silicone implants.
 In some patients, silicone may be a better option due to the rippling that may occur along the edges of the saline implant that can be visible in thin-chested women.
 Patients considering saline implants must be at least 18 years of age.

 Silicone breast implants are filled with a gel substance that looks and feels similar to natural breast tissue.
 They are ideal for women who are thin-chested.
 Silicone implants are specially engineered so that if the shell should become compromised (a surface crack), the silicone will remain intact within the implant (known as cohesive gel implants).
 Silicone implant defects are rare and can only be found through an MRI, unlike saline implants that can deflate.
 Patients must be at least 22 years of age to receive silicone implants.

 Saline: MENTOR® or Allergan (branded as Natrelle®)